shishi00/nlp/DATASHEET.md

 1. **For what purpose was the dataset created?** Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.

-	The dataset was created to answer the question “How culturally sensitive pieces of dialogue from shows aired in 2000 to 2010 would be perceived in 2022 standards?”.
+	The dataset was created to answer the question “How culturally sensitive pieces of dialogue from shows aired in 2000 to 2010 would be perceived in 2022 standards?" for our Annotation Project.

 2. **Who created this dataset (e.g. which team, research group) and on behalf of which entity (e.g. company, institution, organization)**?